crashtestbrandt/AIDD/README.md

 ## Related / Adjacent Concepts

 * **Architecture Decision Record (ADR)**
   Lightweight record of significant design choices.
 Linked from Epics and Stories for traceability.
+AI may draft; humans approve and commit.

 * **C4 Model**
-  Context → Container → Component diagrams used at the Feature Epic level to clarify architecture scope.
+  Context → Container → Component diagrams used at the Feature Epic level to clarify architecture scope (code-level diagrams optional).

 * **Definition of Ready (DoR)**
   Entry criteria for starting work on a Story/Task (e.g., acceptance criteria written, contracts drafted, risks identified).